mongodb/specifications/source/gridfs/gridfs-spec.rst

   option is named ‘chunkSizeBytes’ for clarity, for legacy reasons, the files collection document uses only ‘chunkSize’.
 :uploadDate: a BSON datetime object for the current time, in UTC, when the files collection document was created.
-:md5: MD5 checksum for this user file, computed from the file’s data, stored as a hex string.
+:md5: MD5 checksum for this user file, computed from the file’s data, stored as a hex string, if computed, otherwise omitted.
 :filename: the filename passed to this function, UTF-8 encoded.
 :contentType: the ‘contentType’ passed in the options, if provided; otherwise omitted.
 :aliases: the array passed in the options, if provided; otherwise omitted.